 Internet Service is available by default as part of the Delivery services.
+You can configure the following internet services:

-You can configure the internet service route cost relative to other delivery services.
-You can also preserve the route to the internet from the link even if all the associated paths are down.
+• Preserve route to Internet from link even if all associated paths are down: You can configure the Internet service route cost relative to other delivery services.
+With this service, you can preserve the route to the Internet from the link even if all the associated paths are down.
+If all paths associated with a WAN link are dead, then the SD-WAN appliance uses this route to send/receive Internet traffic.